 So how do you define your requirements and become an educated buyer?
 Where do you start?
-The very best buyers I’ve encountered defined their LMS requirements though the lens of their business in the following five categories:
+The very best buyers I’ve encountered defined their LMS requirements through the lens of their business in five key categories.

 Functional use case LMS requirements are the actual features that learners and all LMS users will be using.
 Without a doubt you need to define your functional requirements, but how you define them is key.